 Diane Blum is a consultant for nonprofit health and social service organizations with expertise in program development, fundraising, and nonprofit management.
 Through 2013, she served as chief executive officer of the Lymphoma Research Foundation.
 Previously, for twenty years, Diane was executive director of CancerCare, a national nonprofit support organization for people with all cancers.
 Before serving as executive director, she had been director of social service at CancerCare and a social work supervisor at Memorial Sloan Kettering Cancer Center and the Dana Farber Cancer Institute.
 Diane is a founder of National Breast Cancer Awareness Month, and for 12 years, served as editor-in-chief of Cancer.net.
 She has served on committees of the Institute of Medicine, ASCO and the National Cancer Institute and is on editorial boards of five oncology publications.
 Diane's awards include the Lifetime Achievement Award from the Board of Sponsors of National Breast Cancer Awareness Month, the Special Recognition Award from the National Coalition for Cancer Survivorship, the Republic Bank Breast Cancer Research Award, the ASCO Special Recognition Award and the ASCO Partners in Progress Award.
 Diane received a Bachelor's degree from the University of Rochester and a Master's degree from the School of Social Welfare at the University of Buffalo.

 Anthony Abraham Jack (Ph.D., Harvard University, 2016) is a Junior Fellow at the Harvard Society of Fellows and Assistant Professor of Education at the Harvard Graduate School of Education.
 He holds the Shutzer Assistant Professorship at the Radcliffe Institute for Advanced Study.
 His research documents the overlooked diversity among lower-income undergraduates: the Doubly Disadvantaged¬—those who enter college from local, typically distressed public high schools—and Privileged Poor¬—those who do so from boarding, day, and preparatory high schools.
 His scholarship appears in the Du Bois Review, Sociological Forum, and Sociology of Education and has earned awards from the American Sociological Association, Eastern Sociological Society, and the Society for the Study of Social Problems.
 Tony held fellowships from the Ford Foundation and the National Science Foundation and was a 2015 National Academy of Education/Spencer Foundation Dissertation Fellow.
 The National Center for Institutional Diversity at the University of Michigan named him a 2016 Emerging Diversity Scholar.
 The New York Times, Boston Globe, The Atlantic, The Huffington Post, The National Review, The Washington Post, The Hechinger Report, American RadioWorks, and NPR have featured his research and writing as well as biographical profiles of his experiences as a first-generation college student.
-His book, The Privileged Poor: How Elite Colleges Are Failing Poor Students, is forthcoming with Harvard University Press.
+His acclaimed book, The Privileged Poor: How Elite Colleges Are Failing Poor Students, was published by Harvard University Press in March 2019.

 aura Wilson is the founder and former CEO of WilsonPrep, a premier tutoring agency.
 Currently, she consults with school districts and educators, oversees WilsonPrep’s online educational platform, and teaches test prep classes to underserved students.
 She has written numerous books; The Guide to Grammar is her most recent.
 At this time, she is busy working on a high school reading and writing workbook.
 In 2011, Laura founded Graph It Forward Today, a non-profit organization that donates graphing calculators and free test prep to students and schools in need.
 Laura has served on various educational boards, including the Horace Greeley Scholarship Foundation, Chappaqua Summer Scholarship Program, and Lincoln High School Academy of Finance.
 Laura received her MA from Teachers College, Columbia University.\\